 In order to know if your DEI actions are having the desired impact, you need to track the factors that are most important for your organization.
 Using the data you collected at the beginning of your DEI journey as a baseline, routinely follow up with employees through anonymous surveys and focus groups to measure your progress.
 DEI is not a linear journey, and your employees’ needs will continue to change in response to your workplace, your DEI efforts, and changes in society.
 Ongoing evaluation ensures that your efforts match your employees’ changing needs and provides you with the data you need to measure the return on those efforts.

 At Lunaria, we know that the prospect of developing a DEI plan can be overwhelming.
 After all, who has time to develop a year-long, company-wide strategy?
 Our tools and services make the process as easy and painless as possible.
 From the initial audit, to the development of policies, to employee education, all the way through to tracking and analyzing your progress (and making recommendations based on what we find!), we’re here to support you from start to finish.

 If you’re already a DEI superstar who just needs a little extra support, we’re here for you too!
-Book a free Expert Session with us today.
+Book a free Support Session with us today.
 We’re excited to help you and your team flourish.